Nycasius de Clibano (fl. 1457-1497), composer and singer

 Jheronimus de Clibano (ca. 1459-1503), composer and singer

-Nycasius de Clibano, he was a son of that went for him as a composer and singer.
+He was a son of Nycasius de Clibano, who preceded him as a composer and singer.
 His brother, Jan de Clibano, is only known as a singer.
 By november 1484 and early 1488, he was a singer of the Bossche Illustre Lieve Vrouwe Broederschap.
-Also the Clibano, like his father, named ‘ sworn brother ‘ (member in top grade) of this brotherhood.
+Jheronimus de Clibano, like his father, was also appointed ‘ sworn brother ‘ (member in top grade) of this brotherhood.

-Posthumous also Jeroen Bosch or Hieronymus Bosch, Jheronimus van Aken, born was a Dutch Northern renaissance painter.
+Posthumous also known as Jeroen Bosch or Hieronymus Bosch and Jheronimus van Aken, was a Dutch Northern renaissance painter.
 He went down in history as ‘ the duvelmakere ‘ (the creator of Devils) and as a painter of satirical performances, but he is of particular significance as innovator of the existing image tradition.
-He gave at inventive way to existing patterns and devised a series of new compositions.
+He was inventive at using existing patterns and devised a series of new compositions.
 The consequence of this is that the precise meaning of some of his work today is unknown.
-Although he already during his life he was a famous painter, and commands of the Ducal Court in Brussels got, there is very little known about him.
+Although he already was a famous painter during his life and orders of the Ducal Court in Brussels, very little is known about him.

 Jan Heyns (†1516), architect